rails/rails/guides/source/asset_pipeline.md

 [`Webpacker`](webpacker.html) was the default JavaScript pre-processor and bundler for Rails 5 and 6.
 It has now been retired.
 A successor called [`shakapacker`](https://github.com/shakacode/shakapacker) exists, but is not maintained by the Rails team or project.

 Unlike other libraries in this list `webpacker`/`shakapacker` is completely independent of Sprockets and could process both JavaScript and CSS files.
-Read the [Webpacker guide](https://guides.rubyonrails.org/webpacker.html) to learn more.

 NOTE: Read the [Comparison with Webpacker](https://github.com/rails/jsbundling-rails/blob/main/docs/comparison_with_webpacker.md) document to understand the differences between `jsbundling-rails` and `webpacker`/`shakapacker`.